UPenn-CIT599/final-project-the-new-yorkers-daycare/README.md

 Then run the "Main.java" file (i.e., Main class).
 The program will then ask you for your zipcode and type of child care sought and return a list of recommended choices.

+Note that it may take between 30 seconds to a minute for the program to download the latest inspections data from New York City's Open Data site.

 Overview of Program

 Retreive Data